 So, do yourself a favor and use the fall time change as a springboard for better sleep.
 Here are Dewey’s top seven tips for getting a better night’s sleep.

-- Avoid exposure to light-emitting devices, like laptops, phones, TVs and computers for at least 30 minutes before going to sleep.
+Avoid using or watching laptops, phones, TVs and computers for at least 30 minutes before going to sleep.

-- Create an atmosphere that promotes sleep in your bedroom.
 Keep the temperature cool.
-Keep the room dark and quiet, and make your room a device-free oasis.
+Keep your room dark and quiet, and make it a device-free oasis.

-- Discuss your sleep challenges with your health care provider if you are having regular difficulty getting enough sleep.
+7. Discuss your sleep challenges with your health care provider